moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_product.md

 ```

 ### Product
-A product that is accessed by its id value.
+A product that is accessed by its ID value.

 ### Get Item